skellis46/finger-pointing-moon/case-for-support.md

-### the problem of knowlege in practice-as-research (literature)
+### the problem of knowledge in practice-as-research (literature)

->>Have we somehow conspired to arrange matters so that knowledge is always what we say about something rather than what we show about it? [@biggs_editorial_2002]
+>Have we somehow conspired to arrange matters so that knowledge is always what we say about something rather than what we show about it? [@biggs_editorial_2002]

 ## Research methods